httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Signing Signature Values {#security-sign-signature}

-When applying [request-response binding](#content-request-response) or [multiple signatures](#signature-multiple) to a message, it is possible to sign the value of an existing Signature field, thereby covering the bytes of the existing signature output in the new signature's value.
+When applying the [request-response parameter](#content-request-response) or [multiple signatures](#signature-multiple) to a message, it is possible to sign the value of an existing Signature field, thereby covering the bytes of the existing signature output in the new signature's value.
 While it would seem that this practice would transitively cover the components under the original signature in a verifiable fashion, the attacks described in {{JACKSON2019}} can be used to impersonate a signature output value on an unrelated message.

 In this example, Alice intends to send a signed request to Bob, and Bob wants to provide a signed response to Alice that includes a cryptographic proof that Bob is responding to Alice's incoming message.
 Mallory wants to intercept this traffic and replace Alice's message with her own, without Alice being aware that the interception has taken place.